Book A Call

 10. Do you have any questions for us?

 Now, here's where most people make their mistake: they prepare isolated answers for each question.
-But these questions aren't separate tests—they're different angles on the same two core questions about your idea and your authenticity.
+But these questions aren't separate tests, they're just different angles on the same two core questions about your idea and your authenticity.
 Let me break down what they're really asking.

-“Tell Us About Your Idea” is where your two-minute video prep becomes invaluable.
-If they've already watched it, reference that and talk through the same content naturally.
+“Tell Us About Your Idea” is where your two-minute application video becomes invaluable.
+If they've already watched it (some don't require this as part of your submission), you can reference it and talk through the same content naturally.
 If not, this is your chance to deliver your pitch clearly and confidently.
-Stick to the clarity you’ve already built—let them guide the follow-up questions.
+Stick to the clarity you’ve already built and let them guide the follow-up questions.
+Always assume they don't remember everything in your application and don't be shy to repeat it.
+If you're still crafting your idea or pitch video, be sure to watch my mini masterclass here

 “Why Us?
 Why This TEDx Event?” requires genuine effort.
-If you have roots in their location—share them.
+If you have roots in their location share them explicitly.
 If not, study their theme, watch their past talks, and articulate what specifically resonates with you.
-Generic answers make you forgettable; specificity makes you relatable.
+Generic answers make you forgettable; specificity makes you memorable.

 “Was This Talk Written Just for TEDx?” has one correct answer: yes.
 TEDx talks are idea-focused and crafted specifically for this format.
 Anything else signals misalignment.